pawelpiwosz/docker-powershell/README.md

 ### Synopsis

-If you have this strange filling to answer for one question: "How it is to work with Powershell?" but without installing Windows - this container is for you.
+If you have this strange feeling to answer for one question: "How it is to work with Powershell?" but without installing Windows - this container is for you.